 The Lieutenant Governor’s flag, sometimes called the viceregal standard, is a royal blue flag with the Lieutenant Governor’s emblem at the centre.
-It was approved by the Governor General in the name of Her Majesty The Queen on May 13, 1981 as the first in a series of viceregal flags now used in all provinces.
-The flag flew for the first time on July 3, 1981 on the occasion of a visit by Queen Elizabeth The Queen Mother to Queen’s Park.
+It was approved by the Governor General in the name of Her Majesty The Queen on May 13, 1981.
+The flag flew for the first time on July 3, 1981 on the occasion of a visit to Queen’s Park by Queen Elizabeth The Queen Mother.

 The flag is a personal flag and is flown to mark the Lieutenant Governor’s presence.
 It may be mounted on the car in which the Lieutenant Governor travels, and may be flown at public buildings, Canadian Forces establishments, and on Her Majesty’s Canadian Ships during official visits.

 The flag takes precedence over all others in Ontario, including the national flag of Canada, except in the presence of The Queen, when The Queen’s Personal Canadian Flag is flown instead.
 It also precedes that of the Governor General in cases where the Lieutenant Governor is hosting an event at which the Governor General is present.
 The flag is never lowered to half-mast; on the death of the Lieutenant Governor, it is taken down until a successor is installed.

 The flag is registered in the Public Register of Arms, Flags and Badges of Canada.